 The Blackstone-backed private equity firm is looking for a deal worth over Rs 4,000 crore for its 54.74% stake in Nuvama.
 Though the ask is at a significant discount to the market value of the stake, current bidders like Permira & CVC Capital are still not ready to meet the demand, a person aware of the matter told NDTV Profit.

-No binding bids have been submitted by any party and a few bidders have thus backed out since they are not interested in the deal anymore, another person explained on the condition of anonymity.
+No binding bids have been submitted by any party, and a few bidders have thus backed out since they are not interested in the deal anymore, a second person explained, on the condition of anonymity.

 To be clear, any deal involving a change of control will trigger an open offer for 26% of shares held by minority shareholders.